hiperlogic/ComputerGraphics_Studies/README.md

 ________________________________________________________________________________
 ## [App Framework Extras](https://github.com/hiperlogic/ComputerGraphics_Studies/blob/00_c_app_framework_extras/README.md)

-## Creating the First Graphics and A New Project
+## Creating the First Graphics and A New Project with OpenGL

 Now we improve our code, and let's do that by adding some basic graphics in the screen.
 Since the first project is the main app framework, which will suffer improvements pretty soon, let's create another project in order to set that one as main reference.